Former Nissan CEO who negotiated Renault alliance dies

-TOKYO Nissan Motor Co Ltd (7201.T) on Tuesday announced the death of Yoshikazu Hanawa, its former president and chief executive who negotiated an alliance with Renault SA (RENA.PA) in a 1999 agreement which rescued the indebted Japanese automaker.
+TOKYO Dec 22 Nissan Motor Co Ltd on Tuesday announced the death of Yoshikazu Hanawa, its former president and chief executive who negotiated an alliance with Renault SA in a 1999 agreement which rescued the indebted Japanese automaker.

 Hanawa, who died late last week at the age of 81, was the last CEO of an independent Nissan before France's Renault bought a controlling stake in the struggling manufacturer.